easytarget/esp32-cam-webserver/README.md

 Specify SSID and Password for your WiFi setup.
 This board supports only 2.4 GHz band so you will need to ensure you wifi router has this band enabled.

-Set up your preffered NTP server, Time Zone, Daylight Saving Time (DST), desired host name, HTTP port.
+Set up your preferred NTP server, Time Zone, Daylight Saving Time (DST), desired host name, HTTP port.
 If you plan to use Over-the-Air firmware update, please ensure to specify a complex password.
 Do not leave it empty or default.